-ANDEAN HACIENDAS TOUR

-An insider's look at the culture and history of the highlands
+E C U A D O R ANDEAN HACIENDAS TOUR An insider's look at the culture and history of the highlands

-DURATION: 9 days / 8 nights SEASON: Year-round

-DEPARTURES: Guaranteed with a minimum of 2 and a maximum of 12 participants families, photographers and any traveler who wants an in-depth introduction to the incredible cultural diversity and history of the Ecuadorian Andes.
+DURATION: 9 days / 8 nights SEASON: Year-round DEPARTURES: TRIP RATING: Guaranteed with a minimum of 2 participants Moderate Cultural Tour, Grade (II) - A superb, country-inn-based adventure, ideal for couples, families, photographers, and any traveler who wants an in-depth introduction to the incredible cultural diversity and history of the Ecuadorian Andes.
 It is an active program that features optional day hikes of 2-3 hours in duration at elevations up to 12,600'.